lukaszcz/mcp/README.md

 * Invocation: `mcp [options] [input_files]`

 MCP processes simple macros in input files or from standard input.
-Writes output from an input file to an output file with the same name, but with `.out` appended.
-If reading from standard input then writes to standard output.
-If an input file has the `.mcp` extension then the name of the output file is the name of the input file without `.mcp`.
+It writes output from an input file to an output file with the same name, but with `.out` appended.
+When reading from standard input, it writes to standard output.
+If an input file has the `.mcp` extension, then the name of the output file is the name of the input file without `.mcp`.

 You may pass `-` instead of an input file to indicate standard input.